How surprise-and-delight marketing builds stronger customer loyalty

 If you get it right, the gift or experience you give your customers will live rent-free in their head as a positive memory that makes them smile to think back on.

-Related: Listen to our podcast discussing strategic segmentation and the shifting attitudes and behaviors of customers.
+Related: Listen to our podcast discussing strategic segmentation and the shifting behaviors of customers.

 Limiting your strategy to a target audience protects the budget.
 Proactively empowering local teams with discretionary funding to perk customers can help capitalize on those “just in time” activations that provide a solution in the moment.
 For instance, instead of shuttling a loyal customer in a standard vehicle while their car is in the shop, deliver them in style in a luxury vehicle.
 Ideally, one that already has their favorite beverage in the cup holder.